MicrosoftDocs/architecture-center/docs/example-scenario/web/design-api-developer-experiences-management-github-content.md

-An API Developer Experience is the overall experience of a third-party developer when using a platform or service.
-The success and adoption of any API Platform is large dependent on how well it is perceived in the marketplace.
-API Services and Products, also known as the Digital Assets of an Enterprise, are important accelerators of innovation and revenue thereby boosting the [API economy](/azure/api-management/monetization-overview) for the enterprise.
+An API developer experience is the overall experience of a third-party developer when using a platform or service.
+The success and adoption of any API platform is largely dependent on how highly it is regarded in the marketplace.
+API services and products, also known as the _digital assets_ of an enterprise, are important accelerators of innovation and revenue that boost the [API economy](/azure/api-management/monetization-overview) for the enterprise.

 <!--
-For a digital enterprise, offering API Services, third party API Developers can have a positive influence in brand promotion resulting in significant opportunities for revenue generation through increase in usage and consumption.
+For a digital enterprise that offers API services, third-party API developers can have a positive influence in promoting a brand.
+Promotion results in significant opportunities for generating revenue through increased usage and consumption.
 -->

 ## Potential use cases